LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/03-how-to-prevent-the-spread-of-covid-19.md

 It is essential that everyone learns about COVID-19 and how coronavirus is spread.
 Only then will they understand and practice how to protect themselves, their family and their community.
 The whole population must become involved in the battle against COVID-19.
 A better understanding of COVID-19 helps to reduce stigma toward people who are ill with or have recovered from COVID-19.

-*Information is power.*
+> Information is power.

 ### 3-15 What can national governments do to slow the spread of COVID-19?

 There are several steps that many governments are taking:

-• Screening and testing to prevent potentially infected people entering the country
+- Screening and testing to prevent potentially infected people entering the country

-• Screening and testing anyone with suspected coronavirus infection
+- Screening and testing anyone with suspected coronavirus infection

-• Community screening for COVID-19 and community testing for coronavirus infection
+- Community screening for COVID-19 and community testing for coronavirus infection

-• Tracing people who have been in contact with someone who has COVID-19 (contact tracing)
+- Tracing people who have been in contact with someone who has COVID-19 (contact tracing)

-• Isolating people with suspected or confirmed coronavirus infection (quarantining)
+- Isolating people with suspected or confirmed coronavirus infection (quarantining)

-• Isolating people who have had close contact with someone with confirmed COVID-19 (self-isolation)
+- Isolating people who have had close contact with someone with confirmed COVID-19 (self-isolation)

-• National regulations to prevent the public mixing with other people (community lockdown)
+- National regulations to prevent the public mixing with other people (community lockdown)

-• Providing information via the media on how to avoid infection
+- Providing information via the media on how to avoid infection

-• Promoting or giving the public non-medical cloth face masks to use in crowded spaces
+- Promoting or giving the public non-medical cloth face masks to use in crowded spaces

-• Supporting the unemployed financially and providing food parcels to the poor
+- Supporting the unemployed financially and providing food parcels to the poor

-These efforts are all aimed at *flattening the curve.*
+These efforts are all aimed at *flattening the curve*.

 ### 3-16 What does it mean to flatten the curve?